Stakeholder Management

 • Adhoc meeting

-• Regular/ quarterly/ yearly meeting
+• Monthly / quarterly / yearly meeting

-• Direct contact and online network
+• Direct communication and via online network

 • Whistleblowing through CG hotline